Charts and tracks and shirts and more -- fuel for your barbershop fire

 Where did all that barbershop stuff come from?
 The music, the clothes, the pitch pipe -- where?

 Like any sport, the barbershop world has its own universe of tools, materials, and gear that help you get the most from your barbershop lifestyle.
-One might start golfing with borrowed or rented clubs, and once you adopt the sport, you’ll probably outfit yourself with more than just a fresh box of golf balls.
+One might start golfing with borrowed or rented clubs, and once you commit to the the sport, you’ll probably outfit yourself with more than just a fresh box of golf balls.
 So too in barbershop: you might learn the first few songs by ear or from the chorus library, but as you grow, you’ll seek more music, more education materials, and more ways to wear your barbershop heart on your chest.

 The easiest place to find a huge selection of these items is at the Harmony Marketplace, where your membership gets you a 25% discount -- a great benefit of your membership.